 As the season changes so do our bodies.
 We need warm food, root veggies, stews and soups to give our bodies the right fuel.

-In my opinion, prevention is better than cure, so let’s look at some of the things that can support and boost our immune systems to keep us from the dreaded colds, coughs and flu.
+In my opinion, prevention is better than cure, so let’s look at some top tips to stay healthy this winter and how we can support and boost our immune systems to keep us from the dreaded colds, coughs and flu.

-7 ways to support and boost our immune system
+7 Tips to stay healthy this winter – support and boost our immune systems

 - Warm drinks throughout the day no matter what the season boosts the immune system.
 It’s a great tip to remember if you are feeling under par, or even better, to prevent illness.

 - Up Vitamin C intake.
 The suggestion is 1 gram of Vit C with each meal to supply the thymus and adrenal glands with the tools they need for the job.
 However, it’s always recommended that you use kinesiology to find out which type of Vit C is best for you.

 - Consider taking Zinc – 15mg a day is suggested to cover your daily requirement for the immune and digestive systems to function well.

 - Daily X-Crawl exercises to pump the lymph around the body to clean and feed every cell.
 This helps to support the immune system by keeping the fluids flowing through the body to deal with and destroy any imposters.